-Local emergency proclamation ending October 31, City Council votes to resume in-person meetings October 3 with remote access option offered.
+Local emergency proclamation ended October 31, City Council resumes in-person meetings with remote access option offered.
 (September 2022)

 Bellingham Mayor Seth Fleetwood announced September 26, 2022, that he is lifting his proclamation of local emergency, first enacted in March 2020 in response to COVID-19, effective on October 31, 2022.
 The timing is intended to coincide with the expiration of Washington Governor Jay Inslee’s statewide emergency order, which ends the same day.